 If you’re a large company, chances are you have your accounting all figured out.
 If your business is fairly new or on the smaller side however, Clearbooks provides an affordable solution to managing the financial side of your eCommerce business.
 Various integration packages are available to help the cloud-based software smoothly interact with other eCommerce tools.

-A key part of growing your eCommerce business is finding out how best to drive traffic through your website and maximise conversions.
+A key part of growing your eCommerce business is finding out how best to drive traffic through your website and maximize conversions.
 Google Analytics is definitely the master when it comes to providing you with the data needed to do this.
-If you don’t have a dedicated marketing team looking after traffic and SEO and have never delved into web analytics before it can feel a bit like information overload, however there are many ‘how to’ guides available online as well as full courses to show you how to leverage this data to optimise design.
+If you don’t have a dedicated marketing team looking after traffic and SEO and have never delved into web analytics before it can feel a bit like information overload, however there are many ‘how to’ guides available online as well as full courses to show you how to leverage this data to optimize design.

-Poorly designed email campaigns will do nothing to drive business, so consider using a mail client like MailChimp to construct and send out your newsletters and order notifications.
+Poorly designed email campaigns will do nothing to drive business, so consider using a mail client like Mailchimp to construct and send out your newsletters and order notifications.
 Pricing is competitive (and free up to 2,000 subscribers) and you don’t need to be a professional web designer to put together attractive looking emails thanks to a user friendly design hub.
-Importing, exporting and cleaning lists is easy, emails can be personalised to customer interests, and you have control over the level of automation.
+Importing, exporting and cleaning lists is easy, emails can be personalized to customer interests, and you have control over the level of automation.

 Crazy Egg is a heatmap tool that helps show you where people click the most on your eCommerce website, as well as where users scroll down to.
-The tool provides valuable insight into how best to optimise your site design, as well as allowing you to conduct AB testing.
+The tool provides valuable insight into how best to optimize your site design, as well as allowing you to conduct AB testing.